adhawan-vip/vip_adpq/UserCentricDesign.md

 1. Shall have ability to update and improve Knowledge articles and access the value of usage predicting new records or record types
 2. Shall show innovation by learning from existing records (e.g. prompting to create new Knowledge Articles)

-TeamVIP has intentionally left the KMT requirements high-level for the user interviews.
+VIP has intentionally left the KMT requirements high-level for the user interviews.
 Our goal is to receive raw feedback from our users to better improve our product.

 ## Interview 1 – Jennifer Salazar